afel-project/browsing-history-webext/README.md

        $ cd browser-history-webext
        $ yarn install
+   Note that Yarn downloads more content than required by the extension (and included  in the Web store distributions): this is expected.
 3. In your Web browser, choose the menu option for managing extensions (_Window &rarr; extensions_ in Chrome; _View &rarr; Show Extensions_ in Opera; _Tools &rarr; Add-ons_ in Firefox)
 4. Enable _Developer mode_ for extensions (_Debug Add-on_ in Firefox)
 5. Select _Load unpacked extension_ (_Load Temporary Extension_ in Firefox) to select the directory where the extension has been downloaded.